tomfa/notes.webutvikling.org-old/src/posts/2015-12-13-django-on-heroku-with-aws-s3-bucket-for-static-and-media-files/index.md

 ---
-title: "Django on Heroku with AWS S3 bucket for static and media files"
+title: 'Django on Heroku with AWS S3 bucket for static and media files'
 date: 2015-12-13
 image: ./djangodesktop-1280x1024.jpg
-tags: ["guide", AWS, cloudfront, django, heroku, python3]
+tags: ['guide', AWS, cloudfront, django, heroku, python3]
 author: tomfa
 status: publish
 ---

 Case: You want efficient collectstatic and serving of files

-*   You want static files and media files to be hosted on an AWS S3 bucket.
+- You want static files and media files to be hosted on an AWS S3 bucket.
-*   (optional) You have too many files for "normal" collectstatic to be efficient.
+- (optional) You have too many files for "normal" collectstatic to be efficient.
-*   (optional) You have a non-US S3 bucket.
+- (optional) You have a non-US S3 bucket.
-*   (optional) You use Heroku
+- (optional) You use Heroku

 _Disclaimer: Have not tested with python 2.7, can't say if it's working there._